pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 ## Why

-Using Pulumi, developers and operators are empowered to self provision their infrastructure and move quickly.
-One our core goals is to allow you to codify best practices and share them with your team.
-We often hear from organization leaders that they are concerned about enforce security and compliance best-practices.
+Using Pulumi, developers and operators are empowered to self-provision their infrastructure and move quickly.
+One of our core goals is to allow you to codify best practices and share them with your team.
+We often hear from organization leaders that they are concerned about enforcing security and compliance best-practices.
 CrossGuard provides a way to automatically enforce compliance, allowing teams to operate self-sufficiently while still ensuring organization-wide requirements are met.

 ## Key Features